 With thousands of WordPress themes and plugins (like apps on your phone) we have the ability to add functionality like search engine optimization (SEO), shopping cart, visual effects, pop-ups, security, backups, blog stories, advertising, traffic analytics and so much more.
 And we do this without the cost of old-school programming.

 What is a WordPress theme?

-A WordPress theme is a fully designed template with look, feel and lots of functionality (like forms, appointments, mobile friendly, sliders, effects and more).
+A WordPress theme is a fully designed template with look, feel and lots of functionality (like forms, appointments, mobile friendly, cart, registration, booking, sliders, effects and more).
 These themes are completely customizable but we look for one to use that is pleasing to your eye and has an effective layout to achieve your goal, which is attracting visitors then turning them into customers.
 That’s called conversion and that is our focus and goal.

 How do I find a WordPress theme?

 We recommend that you do a search for “WordPress themes for abc,” with “abc” being your type of business.
 You will find that the top search results are from major theme vendors and reviewers who will display pages that list something like “top 20 themes for abc.”
 Here is a link to “wordpress themes for business.”